 Screen recording is a time-consuming form of piracy that compromises video quality.
 Screen recording allows learners to copy your videos.

 Many software can record the web and mobile displays.
-You may solve this problem by watermarking your videos with your email and phone number.
+You may solve this problem by watermarking your videos with your email and office phone system number.

 Watermarking isn’t a foolproof way to safeguard your films, but it will make people think twice about doing so without your permission.